okandonmez/Udacity_FundamentalsOfSelfDrivingCars/README.md

 ## General Information About Repository

- This repo will containt the my lecture notes of Udacity Fundamentals Of Self Driving Car.
-After finishing that trainer i will write a very detailed summary notes about course for me and whose interested.
+ This repo will contains the my lecture notes of Udacity Fundamentals Of Self Driving Car.
+After finishing that trainee i will write a very detailed summary notes about course for me and whose interested.

 ## General Information About Course